 Lisa has a Masters of Applied Finance at Macquarie University, is a Chartered Accountant in England and Wales and holds a Honours Degree in Maths and Sport Science at the University of Birmingham.
+Lisa is a director of the Macquarie Technology Group.

-- Member of the Audit and Compliance Committee (appointed 23 February 2022) - Member of the Property, People and Customer Committee - Member of the Infrastructure Committee
+Acting Chair of the Audit & Compliance Committee (appointed 30 May 2023)

-Michael Bryan Gorman
+Member of the Property, People and Customer Committee Member of the Infrastructure Committee

-B.Sc.
+Michael Gorman, B.Sc.
 (Arch), B.Arch., MBA, AMP Director